 While an engineering apprenticeship lasts at least as long as a degree (three years), you have the added benefit of earning an apprenticeship wage while you learn and no tuition fees to pay – in fact, your qualification will be funded (at least in part) by the apprenticeship levy.

-Network & build industry relationships Working alongside experienced professionals provides unparalleled opportunities to learn from their expertise and gain insights you wouldn't find in a textbook.
+Working alongside experienced professionals provides unparalleled opportunities to learn from their expertise and gain insights you wouldn't find in a textbook.
 These connections can blossom into mentorships, friendships, and references, opening doors for exciting job opportunities and collaborations down the line.

 As you navigate your engineering career, a strong network becomes an invaluable asset, so start building it early through your apprenticeship!

-Unlike traditional classroom settings, engineering apprenticeships offer a unique blend of guided learning and personalised support.
 You'll receive a structured curriculum that ensures you gain a strong foundation in the theoretical aspects of engineering.

-This is often complemented by practical projects and on-the-job training, allowing you to see the theory come to life.
+This is complemented by practical projects and on-the-job training, allowing you to see the theory come to life.

 You'll also have a dedicated tutor; a seasoned engineer who acts as your mentor.
 They'll provide one-on-one guidance, answer your questions, and offer valuable insights based on their experience, so you won’t feel alone in your learning journey!